Pier Luigi Loro Piana

 Pier Luigi Loro Piana (born December 1951) is an Italian billionaire businessman.

-Early life

 He was born in Milan, Italy, the son of Franco Loro Piana.
 He received a bachelor's degree in economics from Bocconi University in Milan.

-Career

-In 2013, Pier Luigi Loro Piana and his late brother Sergio sold an 80% stake in the Loro Piana fashion company to the French billionaire Bernard Arnault's LVMH for US$2.6 billion.
+In 2013, Piana and his late brother Sergio sold an 80% stake in the Loro Piana fashion company to the French billionaire Bernard Arnault's LVMH for US$2.6 billion.
 Pier Luigi owns an estimated 10% stake in the Loro Piana company.

-Personal life

 He is married with three children, and lives in Milan, Italy.

 He hosts the annual Loro Piana Superyacht Regatta, and had a 130-foot yacht, My Song, which was the fourth incarnation of this boat.
 My Song was lost in a shipping accident while en route from the Caribbean to the Balearic Islands in late May 2019.